Recent studies prove once again that dividend stocks have the potential to:

 When the tech giant first started paying quarterly dividends in 2004, it was paying investors US$0.08 per share.
-Today, Microsoft’s quarterly dividend rate stands at US$0.62 per share, marking a total payout increase of 675 per cent.
+Today, Microsoft’s quarterly dividend rate stands at US$0.62 per share, marking a total payout increase of 675%.

-The stock currently offers a dividend yield of only 0.7 per cent.
+The stock currently offers a dividend yield of only 0.7%.
 But given Microsoft’s highly reliable dividend growth — management has raised the payout for 12 straight years — it remains an attractive choice for many income investors.

 On Oct.
-27, Barclays reiterated an overweight rating on Microsoft and raised the price target on the stock to US$363, up about 10 per cent from current levels.
+27, Barclays reiterated an overweight rating on Microsoft and raised the price target on the stock to US$363, about 10% up from current levels.